larsenjohn/herebyaccident/_posts/2016-08-29-drupal-clusterfuck.md

 ***

-## Add JS to specific page content
+## Link JS to specific page content

 These next few snippets use the **drupal core** functions and should print in the head, even though it's marked up in the content editor in the admin section.